-REEd is a university-based intermediary with deep ties to the K-12 education community.
-We are committed to moving research findings into practice and to building the capacity of education systems to improve teaching and learning with the goal of reducing education inequities.
+REEd is a university-based intermediary with deep ties to the TK–12 education community across the state.
+We are committed to moving research findings into practice and building the capacity of education systems to improve teaching and learning with the goal of reducing education inequities.
 We do this by testing professional growth systems for building capacity and using research practice partnerships to spread and deepen this work in many districts across the state and beyond.

 The Center for Applied Policy in Education (CAP-Ed) at UC Davis facilitates the nexus of research, policy, and practice with a commitment to eliminating inequities in schooling and providing learning opportunities for diverse students.
 CAP-Ed connects education leaders and practitioners with nonpartisan, research-supported information and expertise from scholars and policymakers.
 Our services and publications foster a thoughtful, well-informed education system in California encompassing policy makers and those implementing policy in schools and districts.

 The Center for Community and Citizen Science is a home to programs and partnerships that revolutionize how—and with whom—science gets done.
 Based on a foundation of research excellence, the Center helps scientists, communities, and citizens collaborate on science to address environmental problems as a part of civic life.

-The β-lab at UC Davis studies how young people learn and develop through participation in making and the Maker Movement.
+The Beta Lab at UC Davis studies how young people learn and develop through participation in making and the Maker Movement.
 We investigate the nature of learning that occurs during extended, youth-driven maker projects, and we design learning environments and tools to support learning through making.